complexphoton/MESTI.jl/README.md

 <code>import Pkg; Pkg.add("MESTI")</code>

-You may also install other necessary packages by running <code>[install_packages.jl](./mumps/install_packages.jl)</code>

-However, to use the APF method, the user needs to install the parallel version of [MUMPS](https://graal.ens-lyon.fr/MUMPS/index.php) and its Julia interface [MUMPS3](https://github.com/wrs28/MUMPS3.jl/tree/5.3.3-update).
+However, to use the APF method, the user needs to install the parallel version of [MUMPS](https://mumps-solver.org/index.php) and its Julia interface [MUMPS3](https://github.com/wrs28/MUMPS3.jl/tree/5.3.3-update).
 Without MUMPS, MESTI will still run but will only use other methods, which generally take longer and use more memory.
 So, MUMPS installation is strongly recommended for large-scale multi-input simulations or whenever efficiency is important.
 See this [MUMPS installation](./mumps) page for steps to install MUMPS.

+After installing the parallel version of MUMPS, to install MESTI.jl simply open Julia REPL and set the Julia environment variable <code>MUMPS_PREFIX</code>to the path to your own MUMPS libraries.
+For example, we can type

+<code>ENV["MUMPS_PREFIX"] = "/home/hclin/MUMPS_5.6.2/lib"</code>

+<code>import Pkg; Pkg.add(url="https://github.com/complexphoton/MESTI.jl")</code>

+or

+<code>ENV["MUMPS_PREFIX"] = "/home/hclin/MUMPS_5.6.2/lib"</code>

+<code>import Pkg; Pkg.add("MESTI")</code>

+Please remember to set your own path for <code>ENV["MUMPS_PREFIX"]</code>code>

+If you install MESTI.jl without MUMPS in the beginning, later you want to reinstall MESTI.jl with compiled MUMPS.
+Please first remove the compiled MESTI.jl first through

+<code>rm -r ~/.julia/compiled/v1.9/MESTI/</code>

+and then you can reinstall MESTI.jl with compiled MUMPS.

+After installing MESTI.jl, you may also install other necessary packages by running <code>[install_packages.jl](./mumps/install_packages.jl)</code>

 ## Usage Summary